Codecademy/docs/content/php/concepts/math-functions/terms/pi/pi.md

 ## Related Constants

-Some other predefined named constants related to π are :
+Some other predefined named constants related to π are:

 - `M_PI_2` : It describes π/2.
 Its value is 1.570796.
 - `M_PI_4` : It describes π/4.
 Its value is 0.785398.